Which Wheelchair Lift is Best for You and Your Vehicle?

 Your choice of a wheelchair lift for your vehicle is almost as important as your choice of a wheelchair.
 Finding one that best suits you and your needs becomes easier once you know your options.
 For a new unoccupied wheelchair lift or scooter carrier, it will run $3000 to $6000 installed.
 For an occupied wheelchair lift, that cost will be between $7500 to $15,000 installed.
-However, keep in mind that used lifts & carriers are readily available at reduced costs, so be sure to ask if you are interested.
+However, remember that used lifts & carriers are readily available at reduced costs, so be sure to ask if you are interested.

 Vehicles Suitable for Wheelchair Lifts

 Superior Van & Mobility specializes in vehicle conversions and adaptive driving solutions, including wheelchair lifts and scooter carriers.
 However, it’s no secret that vans and SUVs work best when it comes to wheelchair-accessible conversions and driving adaptations.
 Their larger platform, height, and floorplan options provide more space and accessibility options.

 Exterior Vehicle Lifts

 Exterior Scooter Carriers secure your mobility device to the vehicle’s exterior, generally at the rear.
 Because of this, the main advantage of an exterior lift is increased vehicle compatibility.
 More lift and carrier options, including sedans, are available for more vehicle types.